HIGHLY SENSITIVE PEOPLE TEND TO BE....

-Need to withdraw after a busy day, into a place where they can have privacy and relief from the situation
+Need to withdraw after a busy day into a place where they can restore their energy.

 It’s overly simplistic to say there are people who are sensitive and those who are not.
-High sensitivity is not a disorder and it exists on a spectrum with around 30% of the population being highly sensitive, 40% moderately sensitive and 30% low on sensitivity.
+High sensitivity is not a disorder, and it exists on a spectrum with around 20% of the population (1 in 5 people) being highly sensitive.

 Why do the traits exist?

 Evolutionary theories suggest that Sensory Processing Sensitivity has evolved as a way of promoting survival in species.
 Highly Sensitive people are more aware of opportunities as well as threats and are more responsive to their environment – being more likely to 'pause and check' in new situations.
 Other benefits include social advantages, such as the highly sensitive person's ability to respond to other people's needs, which can aid in sustaining relationships.